Hurricane Frances: Georgia and the Carolinas

 On September 24, the southern two-thirds of Georgia was declared a disaster by President Bush.
 The state lost 50 percent of its pecan crop due to Frances, which led to a price rise in pecans by late October.
 Lost peach trees were expected to lower output during 2005, and increase peach prices.
 A disaster declaration was made for the northeast section of South Carolina on October 7.
 On September 10, President Bush declared 34 counties within North Carolina a disaster area, making them eligible for US$6.5 million (2004 dollars) in public assistance.
 A Wildlife Commission removed its North Carolina Mountain State Fair exhibit due to Frances midway through the fair.
 Over 100,000 trout were lost due to the storm in the Pisgah, Table Rock, Marion, and Armstrong state fish hatcheries.
 Red Cross volunteers distributed over 200,000 gallons of water by its 600 volunteers in four days.
 After Frances and Hurricane Ivan, Asheville determined that it needed $14 million in order to buy out willing businesses and homes within the floodplain.

 Retirement

-Because of its effects in the United States, the name Frances was retired in the spring of 2005 by the World Meteorological Organization (WMO), and will never again be used for an Atlantic hurricane.
-It was replaced with Fiona for the 2010 season.
-Due to a request by France at the 2003 WMO meeting, the name Frances was already set to be removed from the rotating list after the 2004 hurricane season, regardless of any impact by the storm.
-However, the destruction caused by Frances in the United States was enough to justify its retirement in any case.
+Because of the hurricane's effects in the United States, the name Frances was retired from the rotating lists of tropical cyclone names in the spring of 2005 by the World Meteorological Organization, and will never again be used for an Atlantic basin tropical cyclone.
+The name was replaced with Fiona for the 2010 season.